mark-kubacki/http.upload/README.md

  * can be configured to silently discard unauthorized requests
  * (Linux only) files appear after having been written completely, not before
  * limits to file- and transaction sizes independent from any *transport encoding*
- * works with Caddy's **browse** plugin

 Warnings
 --------

-Upload using TLS, or your data and authorization tokens can be intercepted by third parties and used against you.
+Use TLS when uploading, or your data and authorization tokens can be intercepted by third parties and used against you.

 This plugin reveals some errors thrown by your filesystem implementation to the uploader,